-- In general, nursing homes, long-term care facilities, and other functional needs populations should be transported to a reciprocal facility outside of the threatened area.

-- c.
-See Annex N: Special Populations

-- 4. Volunteers

-- a.
-The ARC staff includes a "Workforce Engagement Manager", and a "Volunteer Services Coordinator", who operates out of the Charleston, WV office, who interfaces as necessary with ARC volunteers.

-- b.
-If additional volunteers are necessary for sheltering operations, the MOV Chapter of the ARC should coordinate with the Regional office in Charleston, WV to obtain Regional and National Resources.

-- B. Shelter Facilities
+B. Shelter Facilities

-- 1. General Operations
+1. General Operations

-- a.
+a.
 "Shelter facilities" are defined as public or private structures used to lodge and care for evacuees on the basis of approximately 40 square feet of space per person.

-- b.
-All shelter facilities should be supplied with essential items and materials on an as-needed basis from an inventory maintained by the ARC.

-- c.
-Generally, the ARC maintains a list of facilities that can be used as shelter facilities in its national shelters database.

-- i.
-The ARC maintains agreements with the facility owners for access and usage.

-- ii.
-The ARC also maintains a list of volunteer shelter staff.

-- iii.
-Operations at shelter facilities opened by the ARC should be managed by the ARC.
+- All shelter facilities should be supplied with essential items and materials on an as-needed basis from an inventory maintained by the ARC. - c.
+Generally, the ARC maintains a list of facilities that can be used as shelter facilities in its national shelters database. - i.
+The ARC maintains agreements with the facility owners for access and usage. - ii.
+The ARC also maintains a list of volunteer shelter staff. - iii.
+Operations at shelter facilities opened by the ARC should be managed by the ARC. - iv.

-- iv.
 Shelter Capacities

-- Churches: 25-50
+• Churches: 25-50

-- County Schools: 100+
+• County Schools: 100+

 - v.
 Current shelter locations

 - Camden Church of Christ

 - St. Francis Xavier Catholic Church

-- Williamstown United Methodist - Wood County Schools - d.
-The ARC utilizes the "national shelter system" to track the opening of shelter facilities, shelter populations, and the closing of shelter facilities. - e.
-A liaison at the Wood County EOC may be tasked with maintaining ongoing coordination with ARC resources at the ARC Disaster Relief Operation (DRO) Headquarters, Northwest West Virginia Chapter at 220 8th Street, Parkersburg, WV 26101 (during large-scale emergencies). - i.
-The liaison may be designated from the pool of EOC staff or may be provided by the ARC. - ii.
-An ARC-trained "government liaison" volunteer may also report to the Wood County EOC to serve as this liaison. - iii.
-Location may change due to size and scope of the ARC Operation - 2.
-Reception Centers - a.
+- Williamstown United Methodist

+- Wood County Schools

+- d.
+The ARC utilizes the "national shelter system" to track the opening of shelter facilities, shelter populations, and the closing of shelter facilities.

+- e.
+A liaison at the Wood County EOC may be tasked with maintaining ongoing coordination with ARC resources at the ARC EOC, Mid-Ohio Valley Chapter at 220 8th Street, Parkersburg, WV 26101 (during large-scale emergencies).

+- The liaison may be designated from the pool of EOC staff or may be provided by the ARC.

+- ii.
+An ARC-trained "government liaison" volunteer may also report to the Wood County EOC to serve as this liaison.

+2. Reception Centers

+- a.
 Clients at shelters should be registered to maintain accountability. - b.
 The ARC generally manages the reception and registration of clients at shelter facilities.
-The ARC may request assistance, if necessary. - c.
+The ARC may request assistance, if necessary.

+- c.
 Reception may include a brief health and mental health assessment (most likely health assessments will be performed by ARC health services personnel and partner agencies, and mental health services will be coordinated with Westbrook Health Services). - d.
-If a shelter is activated quickly (due to a quick onset emergency, for example), temporary reception centers may be established in a safe location. - 3.
-Feeding - a.
+If a shelter is activated quickly (due to a quick onset emergency, for example), temporary reception centers may be established in a safe location.

+3. Feeding

+- a.
 The ARC may establish fixed feeding sites when shelter facilities are operating. - b.
+Additionally, the ARC may set up mobile feeding routes.

+4. Animals

-Additionally, the ARC may set up mobile feeding routes. - 4.
-Animals - a.
-Domestic and/or farm animals are not allowed at disaster shelters.
+- a.
+Domestic and/or farm animals are not allowed at disaster shelters. - b.

-- b.
 Pet and animal owners are ultimately responsible for the care of their animals. - c.
 The ARC does make provisions for service animals. - d.
+For all other pets/animals, the ARC coordinates with the Humane Society of Parkersburg regarding animal concerns (including resources for pet sheltering) through the county EOC. - e.
 See Annex P: Animals in Disaster.

-- A. The ARC has developed and maintains a system for managing activated shelter facilities. - B. The ARC can activate its own Disaster Relief Operation Headquarters at it's Northwest West Virginia Chapter at 220 8th St. Parkersburg, WV office or at a central location based on the size and scope of ARC operation during large scale incidents to manager ARC resources. - C. If the ARC's Disaster Relief Operation Headquarters is activated, it should establish communications with the Wood County EOC (The local EOC may initiate said communications. - D. More details regarding the ARC's internal management structures are contained in various plans and other documents maintained by the Mid-Ohio Valley Chapter. - E. When local chapter resources have been depleted, resources from surrounding counties, Regional, State, and National shall be obtained.
+- A. The ARC has developed and maintains a system for managing activated shelter facilities. - B. The ARC can activate its own EOC at its Mid-Ohio Valley Chapter at 220 8th Street, Parkersburg, West Virginia office during large-scale incidents to manage ARC resources. - C. If the ARC's EOC is activated, it should establish communications with the Wood County EOC.
+(The local EOC may initiate said communications.) - D. More details regarding the ARC's internal management structures are contained in various plans and other documents maintained by the Mid-Ohio Valley Chapter. - E. When local chapter resources have been depleted, resources from surrounding counties, Regional, State, and National shall be obtained.